cometchat-pro-tutorials/react-native-gifted-chat-app/README.md

 13. Run the app on iOS using npx react-native run-ios & on Android using npx react-native run-android
 14. Make sure to include env.js in your gitIgnore file from being exposed online.
 15. If you would like to test your application on IOS and you are using a Macbook - Apple Chip, you need to follow this link to configure your xcode and your ios project.
 [CometChat - Set up for IOS](https://prodocs.cometchat.com/docs/ios-setup)
+16. If you would like to test your application on Android and you have to face with an issue related to ANDROIRD_ROOT_SDK.
+Please refer to this [link](https://stackoverflow.com/questions/27620262/sdk-location-not-found-define-location-with-sdk-dir-in-the-local-properties-fil) to get the solution.

 Questions about running the demo?
 [Open an issue](https://github.com/hieptl/react-native-gifted-chat-app/issues).
 We're here to help ✌️